Wednesday, January 29, 2025

 TRAVANCORE RAILWAY ANCHAL SERVICE (T.R.A.S.) postmarks..

-It was P.G.Wells and Dr N S Mooss, who laid the track for the cancellations regarding travel of mail through train.
+It was P.G.Wells and Dr N S Mooss, who earlier recorded the track for the cancellations regarding travel of Travancore mail by train.

 6 different types with sub varieties .....from 1907 to 1949.